LiamDaly007/DataScienceProjects/HostelAnalysis/README.txt

 2. Right click on "Hostel 2.csv" and copy the path to this file
 3. Open `HostelAnalysis.Rmd` using a fully updated version of RStudio and scroll to lines 55-56.
 4. Highlight and delete everything contained inside the quotation marks in the "read.csv" statement.
-5. Paste your path to "Hostel 2.csv".
+5. Paste your path to "Hostel 2.csv" in place of the code that was highlighted and deleted in step 4.
 6. Knit the entire rmd file.